RyanBurns/Sports_grounds_API/README.md

 #Getting A List of Sports Facilities Nearby

-You want to get the users location data and search for sports facilities close to them.
+If you want to get the users location data to search for sports facilities close to them.
 You use the longitude and latitude, with a POST method, using the following URL:

 http://galwaysportsfacilitiesapi.com/sports/closest-long-lat/